 Sand down lightly after the first application and if necessary apply another coat.
 This will make the colour bolder and darker.
 We would strongly recommend practicing on an off cut to get the measure of the stain before you start on the real thing, especially if you’re not familiar with using stains.
 Even if you are, it is important to see how the stain will work with your particular wood you are using.

 It is possible to mix stains to make your own unique colour.
 Make sure that don’t mix oil and water stains; they will not mix.
 If you try this you will absolutely need to test in on an off cut first!
-That said there are a huge variety of stains available, so you can probably find what you are looking for without going to the hassle of making it – see a wide variety of stains here.
+That said there are a huge variety of stains available, so you can probably find what you are looking for without going to the hassle of making it.

 You will always apply the stain before applying the varnish, unless the varnish already has the stain mixed into it.
 Allow sufficient time for the solvent to fully evaporate before applying the finishing coat of say, varnish.
 If it is wet or cold we suggest that you leave another 24 hours over the manufacturers’ recommended drying time to be 100% safe.